Monday, February 26, 2024

 Dead Man's Walk (early 1840s) is the story of Gus McCrae and Woodrow Call joining the rangers.
 There is only one plotline to follow here.
 McCrae and Call first go on a trip with Major Chevallie and get chased around by Comanches.
 Part two follows a new leader who wants to take Santa Fe, then after things go south and several people deserted, their ex-pirate leader gives them up to Mexican officers.
 The next part is the whole group going across Dead Man's Walk - a portion of land with no resources.
 I can sum up the events of this book by saying everything is going badly except the last part.
 The book itself is good, but the rangers don't hit any of their objectives except the last one.
 The next part comes after they have crossed and are being held in a leper's colony.
 Here they come across Lady Carey, who asks for their help in escorting her and her son and servants home.
 This is the best part and you'll have to read it to understand why.
 I won't spoil it.

 Comanche Moon (1850s - 1860s) is the book where McCrae and Call get the title Captain, after their Captain had his horse stolen and left them in charge of taking everyone home.
 The basic plotline of this one goes in three directions.
 The first major event is Captain Skull's horse being stolen by a Comanche warrior who wants to present it to Ahumado (a dangerous man who likes to torture people).
-He then follows and learns the ways of a tracker.
+Skull then follows and learns the ways of a tracker.
 That tracker splits and doesn't come back before Skull reaches Ahumado.
 The second plotline is finding Captain Skull, who is now being tortured and kept by Ahumado.
 This prevents the rangers from effectively protecting the community from the third plotline of this book - the Comanche Raid that went across the west with reckless abandon (a last hurrah, if you will, for the Comanche who were fewer and fewer).
 Many subplots come up in between.
 I'll let you explore those.

 Courtesy of Zavvi